apple-oss-distributions/dyld/testing/README.txt

     $SKIP_INSTALL   - prevents the built binary from being installed
     $SYM_LINK       - creates a symlink
     $CP             - copies a file
+    $INSTALL_NAME_TOOL - Expands to `install_name_tool`.
+    $asanDylibPath  - The absolute path to the platform specific ASan dylib inside the toolchain
+    $asanDylibName  - The name of the platform specific ASan dylib
+    $clangRuntimeDir - The name of the directory containing the clang runtime dylibs.

 Once each $CC line is expanded, the build system will consider every full path to a binary and -l variants to dylibs built in the default test dir will be considered a dependency, and automatically generate a ninja file that expresses that dependency graph.
 For other dependencies (such